Mills Extreme Vehicles: Exocet

 The MX-5 itself has an unusual subframe that allows the body to be removed, leaving the engine, drivetrain and suspension as a rolling assembly which is then transplanted to the Exocet chassis.

 It is also made under license in New Zealand, in Australia (since August 2014), and in the USA.

 Being a kit car there are variations in the outcome: in the US, where second-hand V8 engines are more affordable, such modifications have been made giving outlandish power/weight ratios; in the UK one builder has modified a Mazda 1.6 Exocet to produce 430 bhp (977 bhp/tonne).

-MEV also produce an enhanced version of the Exocet, the MX150R, which currently runs its own class in the UK race series regulated by the 750 Motor Club and the MSA.
+MEV also produce an enhanced version of the Exocet, the Exocet R3, which currently runs its own class in the UK race series regulated by the 750 Motor Club and the MSA.